Fr0sT-Brutal/awesome-pascal/README.md

 * [XML Partner](http://sourceforge.net/projects/tpxmlpartner) helps add the power of XML to Borland Delphi, C++ Builder, and Kylix projects through native, easy to use VCL and CLX components.
 These powerful components simplify the process of creating, modifying, and parsing XML data documents.
 // *Seems dead, check out [this](http://www.songbeamer.com/delphi) page for probably newer version.*

+* [Open XML](http://www.philo.de/xml/downloads.shtml) Utility Library provides a wide range of methods, components and foundation classes.
+It can be used for Win32/Kylix as well as for .NET development.

 * [SuperObject](http://code.google.com/p/superobject).
 The Json toolkit is a parser/writer for JSON data format.
 This toolkit is designed to work with Delphi and FreePascal (win32, win64, linux32, linux64, MacOSX Intel)

+* [OXml](http://www.kluug.net/oxml.php) is a new XML library for Delphi and Lazarus, developed in late 2013.
+I took some inspiration from OmniXML but wrote the library completely from scratch.
+The aim of OXml is to be the most versatile and fastest XML library for the Pascal language.
+OXml features a SAX parser, DOM implementation, a sequential DOM parser a direct XML reader/writer and a vendor for Delphi's XmlIntf.TXMLDocument.
+OXml supports all Delphi versions starting from Delphi 4 on all platforms: Win32, Win64, OSX, iOS, Android.
+OXml supports Lazarus 1.0 and newer on all platforms (tested Win32, Win64, Linux, MacOSX).

+*[Libxml2 for pascal](https://sourceforge.net/projects/libxml2-pas).
+Pascal units accessing the popular XML API from Daniel Veillard.
+This should be usable at least from Kylix and Delphi, but hopefully also from other Pascal compilers (like freepascal).

+*[NativeXml](http://simdesign.googlecode.com).
+This software component contains a small-footprint Object Pascal (Delphi) XML implementation that allows to read and write XML documents.
+You basically only need one unit and you can simply add it to the "uses" clause.
+You can use this software to read XML documents from files, streams or strings.
+The load routine generates events that can be used to display load progress on the fly.
+You can also use it to create and save XML documents.

 ## System
 *Low-level helper stuff: memory, threading etc*